sangreal/BlogData/source/_posts/LargestRectangleInHistogram.md

 > I search from the internet.
 This is a really skillful solution.
 In case, I will forget in the future.
 The key parts are as followed:
 > > 1. keep the stack in the incremental order.
 > > 2.
 Compute the width maximum when the stack is empty and height maximum at every step
 > > 3.
-Clear the stack before exit
+Clear the stack before exit, remember that the width should be the number of the rectangles

 ## Time Complexity:
 > * O(n)